Announcing The Blue Nib Omnibus Contest: For Short Fiction

-The competition is open to new, emerging and established authors from any country BUT you must be a debutante (with no previous single work or collection of fiction published in print).
+The competition is open to new, emerging and established authors from any country BUT you must be a debutante (with no previous collection of fiction published in print).
 Publication in anthologies, ezine or web journals is fine.

 - Work must be in English

 - Submissions must contain a single piece of between 2500 and 3000 words on a MS Word or Mac Pages document.

 - Entries should be in Times New Roman 12pt and single spaced.

 - Your entry must include only the piece you wish to submit and nothing else.